sorydi3/test_python/Ex1/Readme.md

  HOW TO EXECUTE THE PROGRAM
 ===========================
     1. Open the terminal and go to the directory where the file is located.
-    2. Type the following command: `python3 Ex1.py`
+    2. Type the following command: `python Exercice1.py`

 HOW TO RUN THE TESTS
 ====================
     1. Open the terminal and go to the directory where the file is located.
-    2. Type the following command: `python3 -m unittest TestExercice1.py`
+    2. Type the following command: `python -m unittest TestExercice1.py`